-Letter From US: Gun stocks and passive funds
+Letter from the US: Gun stocks and passive funds

 Could the massacre at a Parkland, Florida, high school be the turning point in the debate about state pension funds’ investments in gun makers?
 One thing is for sure – it has started a discussion about the role of large passive funds that hold gun stocks via an index, including shares of the gun companies American Outdoor Brands (AOBC), Sturm Ruger (RGR), and Vista Outdoors (VSTO).